Shams al-Nahar

-Shams al-Nahar (شمس النهار), variously spelled as Shams ul-Nahar or Shamsul Nahar, was the first printed periodical publication in Afghanistan from 1873 until it ceased operations in 1878.
+Shams al-Nahar, (Note: شمس النهار, lit.
+'Midday Sun' /ar/ (/prs/)) variously spelled as Shams ul-Nahar or Shamsul Nahar, was the first printed periodical publication in Afghanistan from 1873 until it ceased operations in November 1878, following the Second Anglo-Afghan War.
 It was published during the rule of Emir Sher Ali Khan.
 Recognized as the earliest newspaper of the country, it signified the formal beginning of Afghan media history.
 The periodical was released biweekly in Persian, though some sources claim it was also available in Pashto, two of the official languages widely spoken in Afghanistan.
 The issue comprised 16 pages.
 Its establishment is attributed to initiatives to introduce journalism in Afghanistan, with Jamal al-Din al-Afghani playing a central role in its conception.
 Shams al-Nahar represented Afghanistan's initial interactions with regional journalism practices and laid the preparations for the subsequent development of media in the country.